-Wraith King’s aptly named Reincarnation provides him with the means to be revived.
-Besides the Aegis of the Immortal dropped by Roshan, there’s nothing else that allows you to come back from the dead.
+Wraith King’s ultimate, Reincarnation, provides him with the means to be revived, like the Aegis of the Immortal dropped by Roshan.

-Wraith King is one of the most meta heroes even in the professional scene, and it’s not hard to see why.
-Besides the aforementioned ultimate that allows him to counter burst, his Wraithfire Blast provides a stun-to-kill combo in lane, while his Vampiric Aura and Mortal Strike gives him sustainability and damage.
+Wraithfire Blast provides a stun-to-kill combo in lane, while his Vampiric Spirit and Mortal Strike give him sustainability and damage.
 Plus, you get to spawn spooky skeletons that greatly aid in pushing lanes, even those too dangerous for an immortal King.

 The quintessential carry at the lowest tiers of play, Sniper stays away from harm by having the longest attack range in the game.
 Nothing beats hitting heroes from miles away thanks to Take Aim, while annoying them with slows like Shrapnel and Headshot.

-If your enemies manage to get away from “ho ho ha ha” man, you can finish them off with his ultimate, Assassinate, which has a cast range of up to 3,000 units.
-No one escapes the lengthy vision of Kardel Sharpeye.
+If your enemies manage to get away from “ho ho ha ha” man, you can finish them off with his ultimate, Assassinate, which has an enormous cast range.

-In lane, his blazing fast projectile speed helps him beat out opponents in the contest for last hits.
-This helps him get an early farming advantage, all while keeping his opponent down with denies and harassment.
+In lane, his blazing-fast projectile speed helps him beat out opponents in the contest for last hits.
+This helps him get an early farming advantage.

 He is, of course, made out of wet paper, so it’s important for new players to learn how to kite enemy heroes and keep Sniper’s range at max.
-With an insane 25-percent cooldown reduction talent at level 10, Sniper’s poor mobility can be greatly improved with active items like Hurricane Pike and Shadow Blade to help out with his lack of mobility.
+Sniper often relies on utility items like Hurricane Pike and Shadow Blade to help out with his lack of mobility.

-The rest of her kit helps her immensely during teamfights and when eluding enemy supports in lane.
-Blur provides physical evasion, giving her the ability to go toe-to-toe with opposing carries without fear of taking lethal damage before she can crit them.
+The rest of her kit helps her immensely during team fights and when eluding enemy supports in lane.
+Blur provides physical evasion, giving her the ability to go toe-to-toe with opposing carries without fear.
 With a new active sub-ability added to Blur, she can also bypass vision to assassinate unsuspecting targets.

-Remember, this is just a guide, not a step by step walkthrough.
-With 117 heroes and countless combos, Dota 2 is a beautiful puzzle and you’ll find that one piece that clicks just right.
+Remember, this is just a guide, not a step-by-step walkthrough.
+With over 120 heroes and countless combos, Dota 2 is a beautiful puzzle and you’ll find that one piece that clicks just right.